triton-inference-server/server/docs/model_configuration.rst

 <nvidia::inferenceserver::ModelOptimizationPolicy>` is used to specify
 optimization and prioritization settings for a model.
-These settings control if/how a model is optimized by the backend framework and how it is scheduled and executed by the inference server.
+These settings control if/how a model is optimized by the backend framework and how it is scheduled and executed by Triton.
 See the protobuf documentation for the currently available settings.

 .. _section-optimization-policy-tensorrt: